truenas/middleware/docs/userguide/freenas_system.rst

 * :ref:`Information`: provides general FreeNAS® system information such as hostname, operating system version, platform, and uptime

-* :ref:`General`: used to general settings such as HTTPS access, the language, and the timezone
+* :ref:`General`: used to configure general settings such as HTTPS access, the language, and the timezone

-* :ref:`Boot`: used to create, rename, and delete boot environments.
+* :ref:`Boot`: used to create, rename, and delete boot environments

-* :ref:`Advanced`: used to configure advanced settings such as the serial console, swap, console messages, and other advanced fields
+* :ref:`Advanced`: used to configure advanced settings such as the serial console, swap, and console messages

 * :ref:`Email`: used to configure the email address to receive notifications

-* :ref:`System Dataset`: used to configure the location of the system dataset
+* :ref:`System Dataset`: used to configure the location where logs and reporting graphs are stored

 * :ref:`Tunables`: provides a front-end for tuning in real-time and to load additional kernel modules at boot time

-* :ref:`Upgrade`: used to perform upgrades and to check for new updates.
+* :ref:`Upgrade`: used to perform upgrades and to check for system updates

 * :ref:`CAs`: used to import or create an internal or intermediate CA (Certificate Authority)